Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

     - `.dsc.resource.yml`
     - `.dsc.resource.yaml`

-If DSC finds files with these suffixes, it loads it in, searches if the required fields are present, and output the results.
-If the required fields aren't present, it will warn you what is missing.
-The following output demonstrates what DSC has found.
+If files with these suffixes are found in the mentioned directories, DSC will load them, search for the required fields, and display the results in the console.
+If the required fields are missing, DSC will provide a warning indicating which properties are absent.
+The following output shows what DSC has found.
+These are the builtin resources.

 ```plaintext
 Type                                        Kind      Version  Capabilities  RequireAdapter  Description